 Peterson Park, located on the north side of Newton along IL Rte.
 130, is a wonderful community facility containing several play areas, tennis courts, a basketball court, miniature golf, batting cages, sand volleyball court and a state-of-the-art aquatic center.
 Peterson Park also contains two pavilions for patrons, restroom facilities and access to the Embarras River with a canoe ramp.
 This community facility will soon be connected to the downtown area through the implementation of the Eagle Trails & Greenways Plan and by funding provided by the Illinois Department of Transportation (ITEP Program).
 Click here for more information on the Newton Aquatic Center, disc golf, batting cages and miniature golf.

 Earl Dufrain Park is located on Liberty Avenue in Newton.
 The park is surrounded by a friendly neighborhood and features a playground as well as a newly constructed skateboard park.

 The City of Newton and Jasper County offer many recreational activities and venues.
-Yearly events include the Fall Festival, Strawberry Fest, Holly Jolly Christmas, and the Jasper County Fair.
+Yearly events include the Fall Festival, Jasper County Christmas, and the Jasper County Fair.
 Venues include conservation areas, Peterson Park, Fairview Drive-in, Jasper County Boys and Girls Park, and the Jasper County Museum inside the Newton Public Library.
 The City is also working to construct Eagle Trails, a network of pedestrian and bicycle trails.
 The trails will provide connectivity between the City and many other visitor destinations.
-Click here to view the sections of Eagle Trails currently under construction.

 Our Recreation Facilities